aurigandrea/nudigitalheritage/src/blog/2023 - 04 - 20 - can-we-understand-war-through-video-games-the-imperial-war-museum’s-‘war-games’-exhibition.md

 ---
 > *Our world has been shaped by the violence and destruction of real war.
 But in video games, war and conflict are backdrops for gameplay.
 Games have the power to affect the way we remember and feel about conflict.’ - IWM.*

-The exhibition is divided into nine ‘Levels’, each  representing a new topic.
+The [exhibition](https://www.iwm.org.uk/events/war-games) is divided into nine ‘Levels’, each introducing a new topic.
 ‘Level 01’ features a large ‘01’-shaped screen displaying game footage.
-The words, ‘War has always fascinated us’, are illuminated on the wall of the dark room, preparing the museum-goer for ‘Level 02’, which features the history of the ‘war game’ concept.
+The words, ‘*War has always fascinated us’*, are illuminated on the wall of the dark room, preparing the museum-goer for ‘Level 02’,  featuring the history of the ‘war game’ concept.
 Displayed board games, such as ‘Battleships’, demonstrate how video games are merely a new, digital form of a long-standing tradition in which the ‘act of play’ is utilised to recreate war scenarios.
-Placards explain how these manufactured scenarios have historically been used for both entertainment and strategic purposes.
+Placards explain how these manufactured situations have historically been used for both entertainment and strategic purposes.

 ![‘Level 01’: ‘War has always fascinated us’, illuminates an otherwise darkened room. ](/assets/blog/screenshot-2023-04-20-at-10.16.11.png "‘Level 01’: ‘War has always fascinated us’, illuminates an otherwise darkened room. ")

 ‘Level 01’: ‘War has always fascinated us’, illuminates an otherwise darkened room.

-This would have been an excellent section to discuss the highly popular war strategy and civilization games, such as *Civilisation* and *Age of Empires*.
+This would have been an excellent section to discuss the highly popular war strategy and civilization games, such as *[Civilisation](https://www.youtube.com/watch?v=5KdE0p2joJw&ab_channel=SidMeier%27sCivilization)* and *[Age of Empires](https://www.youtube.com/watch?v=Ovt7d34_hRA&ab_channel=Xbox)*.
 Despite the historical inaccuracies that are often found within these games, scholars such as Rolfe Daus Peterson have found that such games are nonetheless helpful in broadening the gamers’ understanding of the factors that have shaped military conquest in history.
-Unfortunately, this opportunity was missed, as the section instead focuses predominantly on briefly overviewing the genre’s history.
+Unfortunately, this opportunity was missed, as the section instead focuses predominantly on overviewing the genre’s brief history.

 ![‘Level 03’: ‘Good stories need conflict’, illuminated on the wall opposite the screening of interviews. ](/assets/blog/screenshot-2023-04-20-at-10.16.16.png "‘Level 03’: ‘Good stories need conflict’, illuminated on the wall opposite the screening of interviews. ")

 ‘Level 03’: ‘Good stories need conflict’, illuminated on the wall opposite the screening of interviews.

 Similarly, the ideas presented in ‘Level 03’ could have been much expanded upon.
 A large, pixelated screen shows a series of interviews by historians, psychologists, and gamers.
-The virtual panel of speakers answer questions about why war is such a fascinating phenomenon and what makes gaming an enjoyable pastime.
+The virtual panel of speakers answers questions about why war is such a fascinating phenomenon and what makes gaming an enjoyable pastime.
 Some of these answers were informative and interesting as they explained how video games can provoke specific emotions and thoughts.
 However, discussions around the possibility of interactivity triggering intense feelings of guilt and betrayal within gamers failed to delve deeper into how these emotions may impact the overall understanding of past wars or what lasting impressions (and possible misconceptions) the gamers may subconsciously absorb.

-Some of the exhibition’s most interesting displays (Levels 06 - 08) partly delve into how video games can shape and inform our understanding of war history.
-In ‘Level 06’, the museum-goer is introduced to two games that aim to illuminate previously neglected narratives within depictions of war history in this genre: Through the Darkest of Times and Six Days in Fallujah.
-In Through the Darkest of Times, the player can join a civil resistance group during Nazi-era Berlin.
+Some of the exhibition’s most interesting displays (Levels 06 - 08) partly touch on how video games can shape and inform our understanding of war history.
+In ‘Level 06’, the museum-goer is introduced to two games that aim to illuminate previously neglected narratives within this genre: *Through the Darkest of Times* and *Six Days in Falluja*h.
+In *Through the Darkest of Times*, the player can join a civil resistance group during Nazi-era Berlin.
 The player forms a part of the narrative, ‘witnessing’ and experiencing the stakes, challenges and terror that civilian resistant fighters faced in opposition to the Third Reich.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/PATk-zo1RGM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

  In Six Days in Fallujah, the player is a US marine fighting for control over the Iraqi city of Fallujah in 2004.
 They have to navigate the terror and uncertainty of house-to-house urban conflict whilst coming into contact with terrified civilians.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BUewHj5VowU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 A real-life artefact associated with the wars these games cover is laid next to a screening showing interviews with the creators.
 Both games aim to widen the player’s perspective on these wars' lived experiences, especially of civilians and soldiers.
 The decision to marry an actual material artefact with a digitalised explanation emphasises the real lived experiences in war that are now forming a part of a digital heritage, albeit in a game format.